Kilowog: The New Corps

 After the reformation of the Corps, Kilowog retakes the role of Green Lantern drill sergeant, training new recruits under the Guardians of the Universe.
-In the Infinite Crisis storyline, Kilowog, along with Kyle Rayner, played a key role in the Rann–Thanagar War and its aftermath.
+In Infinite Crisis, Kilowog and Kyle Rayner played a key role in the Rann–Thanagar War and its aftermath.

-In Superman/Batman #30 (2007) Kilowog is deeply affected by a force that has turned most of the superpowered aliens allied with Earth hostile against all humans.
+In Superman/Batman #30, Kilowog is deeply affected by a force that has turned most of the superpowered aliens allied with Earth hostile against all humans.
 He, or the force controlling him, attempts to violently sway Superman into hating all humans, but a confused Man of Steel does not fall for it.
 It is later revealed that Kilowog and other alien heroes are being affected by Despero and an alien armada.
 The threat is swiftly neutralized by Superman and Batman.

-Once again, in Green Lantern Corps (vol. 2) #11 (2007) Kilowog is pushed, apparently from a Despotellis-infected Mogo, into a xenophobic hate against the Guardians and the Corps, acting with imagery of his dead people.
-Kilowog fell victim to the deception.

 During the Sinestro Corps War, Kilowog was on the front line during the battle of Mogo.
-When the conflict moved to Earth, Kilowog battled his Sinestro Corps counterpart, Arkillo.
+When the conflict moved to Earth, Kilowog battled his Sinestro Corps counterpart Arkillo.
 Kilowog defeated the villain and removed his ring.
 After the war's climax, Kilowog was seen on Mogo, eating dinner with energy constructs of his family members.

 "Blackest Night"

 During the 2009 "Blackest Night" storyline, Oa is invaded by a swarm of black power rings, that turn all the deceased Lanterns in the Oan crypt into Black Lanterns, who promptly attack the living Lanterns.
 Kilowog is attacked by the reanimated Ermey, who berates him for not preventing his death, and for saving the life of Sinestro, citing the deaths Sinestro had caused as being Kilowog's fault.
 He also torments Kilowog over the death of the current class of Green Lantern rookies, whom Ermey himself has just slain.
 Gaining the upper hand, Ermey attempts to rip out Kilowog's heart, but is interrupted by the announcement that Black Lanterns' rings have reached one hundred percent power.
-Subsequently, the Black Lanterns are given new instructions: to devour the Central Power Battery.
-Ermey departs for his new objective, joined by the rookie Lanterns he had just killed.
-Kilowog then joins his fellow Green Lanterns in their attempt to protect the Central Power Battery.
+The Black Lanterns are given new instructions to devour the Central Power Battery.
+Kilowog joins the Green Lanterns in their attempt to protect the battery.